Fletcher-class destroyer: Surviving ships

 Four Fletcher-class destroyers are preserved as museum ships.
 Three are in the United States and one is in Greece, although only Kidd retains her World War II configuration.

 Velos is the only vessel still in commission.
 Velos alongside G. Averof are ceremonially commissioned by the Hellenic Navy having Palaio Faliro as their base.
 Their crew are active Officers of Hellenic Navy.
 Velos still retains its complete armament and equipment (as modernized in 1950s).
 In September 2019 its crew took her to Thessaloniki for a short 3-month stay.
-As of October 2020, she remains in Thessaloniki and she has been visited by over 157.000 visitors.
+As of 2026, she remains in Thessaloniki and is a featured attraction at the Thessaloniki Port Crane Monument.

 All three American museum ships have been designated as National Historic Landmarks.